justanotherfoundry/freemix-glyphsapp/README.md

 glyphsapp-scripts
 =================

-Some scripts to be used with the [Glyphs](http://www.glyphsapp.com/) font editor.
+Some Python scripts to be used with the [Glyphs](http://www.glyphsapp.com/) font editor.